Yao Diran: Guangxi Pingguo Haliao

 Following Shanxi Longjin's dissolution in April 2022, Yao joined China League One club Guangxi Pingguo Haliao.
 In his 12 league games, Yao provided 1 assist for the club.

 Dandong Tengyue

 In 2023, Yao made a move to newly promoted China League One side Dandong Tengyue.
 Yao made 27 appearances in the league, where he provided a vital assist against Guangzhou to secure survival for Dandong.
 On 23 June 2023, Yao scored a 90th-minute equaliser to put a Chinese FA Cup tie against Qingdao Hainiu to penalties, but it would end in a loss for Yao's Dandong Tengyue in the shoot-out.

 Shaanxi Union

 On 1 January 2024, China League Two side Shaanxi Union announced that Yao had signed for the club on a two-year contract.

 Return to Guangxi Pingguo

 On 24 January 2025, Yao made a return to China League One side Guangxi Pingguo.

+Ningbo FC

+After Guangxi Pingguo was dissolved at the end of 2025 season, Yao joined China League One club Ningbo FC.